sandialabs/Sango/README.md

 ## General Structure

-At the core of the SNN-DSL is the structural organization of networks analogous to a directory listing of folders (networks themselves), files (topological components), and their contents (nodes and edges).
+At the core of Sango is the structural organization of networks analogous to a directory listing of folders (networks themselves), files (topological components), and their contents (nodes and edges).
 Additionally, alias classes (analogous to symlinks) provide a degree of indirection and introduce reference dependencies that allows for the procedural construction of complex network topologies.

 The main classes that accomplish this are:
 - `Network`: the main container that is built out of high-level topological components (including other networks)